Atlas Lithium Corporation (ATL - GuruFocus.com

-SAN DIEGO, June 09, 2023 (GLOBE NEWSWIRE) -- Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Atlas Lithium Corporation ( ATLX) common stock between May 25, 2022 and May 3, 2023.
+Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Atlas Lithium Corporation (NASDAQ: ATLX) common stock between May 25, 2022 and May 3, 2023.
 Atlas Lithium, formerly known as Brazil Minerals, is a mineral exploration and development company with lithium projects and exploration properties in other critical and battery minerals, including nickel, rare earths, graphite, and titanium.

 For more information, submit a form, email Aaron Dumas, Jr., or give us a call (800) 350-6003.

-What is this Case About: Atlas Lithium Corporation (ATLX, Financial) Misled Investors Regarding its Mining Capabilities and Conducted Deceptive Promotions to Inflate the Company's Stock
+What is this Case About: Atlas Lithium Corporation (ATLX) Misled Investors Regarding its Mining Capabilities and Conducted Deceptive Promotions to Inflate the Company's Stock

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Atlas Lithium Corporation.
 Shareholders who want to act as lead plaintiff for the class must file their papers by August 1, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 If you choose to take no action, you can remain an absent class member.
 For more information, click here.